smith478/audio-macro-creator/src/README.md

 - distil-large-v2
 - distil-large-v3

+The `distil-medium.en` works well on a mac book with a little bit of latency.

 ## Running the app
 1. Navigate to `src/` which contains `app.py`.
 2. Run the FastAPI application using uvicorn: